-All of the children in Class One are flying like an eagle in their phonics learning!
+All of the children in Class One are going to fly like an eagle in their phonics learning this year!

 Here are some ideas and activities for the nursery children to use with you at home, that will support their reading and communication and language development.